Mitali92/SYSC5709W-Project/ProblemStatement.md

 **NON-FUNCTIONAL REQUIREMENTS:**

-When designing BOOKbible, the following constraints should be taken into account:
+When designing Bookify, the following constraints should be taken into account:
 1. User-friendly interface of the application
 2. Any functionality included as part of developing this application must be platform independent
 3. The application must always be available to the user to be accessed locally

 **SYSTEM LIMITATIONS:**

-When designing BOOKbible, the following will be true of the developed application:
+When designing Bookify, the following will be true of the developed application:
-1. The BOOKbible application is a management system.
+1. The Bookify application is a management system.
 Any use otherwise is not supported
-2. BOOKbible will not be able to detect technical errors in the Book entry details.
-Therefore, any errors that existed prior to the digitization process will still exist in the BOOKbible system
+2. Bookify will not be able to detect technical errors in the Book entry details.
+Therefore, any errors that existed prior to the digitization process will still exist in the Bookify system

 **DEVELOPMENT ENVIRONMENT:**

 It is expected that the development environment requires the Operating system Windows 7 or above version and also a C. . . . . . .
-The BOOKbible application will run on desktop machines.
+The Bookify application will run on desktop machines.
 1. IDE
 2. Compiler
 3. Database (to store books records ) - TBD